 Roger joined HOPE in September 2005 and serves as HOPE’s regional director for microfinance programs in Africa.
 Roger holds a degree in medical microbiology from Westminster Medical School in London, where he also completed his post-graduate studies.
 Roger worked at Becton Dickinson, a medical device and diagnostics manufacturer, for over 20 years as a vice president in marketing, supply chain, and IT roles.
 He attended the international executive program of INSEAD in Fontainebleau, France.
 As VP and GM with the Global Healthcare Exchange (GHX), he successfully led the health care industry’s initiative in Europe to establish an internet trading exchange for medical products.
 After switching to development, Roger completed the Microenterprise Development Institute at Southern New Hampshire University and IMA International’s Institute for Development Studies.
 Roger gained a diploma in company direction with the U.K. Institute of Directors and puts this to use frequently with HOPE’s country boards.
 Roger is a member of St. Paul’s Anglican Church in Brussels, Belgium, where he lives with his wife, Karen.
 His three sons live in London, England.

-As Zambia country director, Brian is responsible for leading HOPE’s savings and credit association program in partnership with local churches in Zambia.
+As Zambia country director, Brian is responsible for leading HOPE’s savings group program in partnership with local churches in Zambia.
 Prior to joining HOPE, Brian served as a program adviser for the National AIDS Council in the Lusaka district of Zambia.
 Brian holds a B.A. in theology and an MBA from Africa Nazarene University.
 Brian has a passion to see the Church impact Zambia for the Gospel.
-Brian and his wife, Precious, live in Lusaka with their two sons, Paul and Seth.
+Brian and his wife, Precious, live in Lusaka with their three children: Paul, Seth, and Tirzah.